Breuil-Cervinia

-Breuil-Cervinia (Breuil; Cervinia; Valdôtain: Breuill), officially Le Breuil from September 2023, is a frazione of the comune of Valtournenche, Italy.
+Breuil-Cervinia (Breuil; Cervinia; Valdôtain: Breuill) is a frazione of the comune of Valtournenche, Italy.
 It is a winter and summer tourist resort.

 Etymology

 The name Breuil-Cervinia is a fusion of two terms.
 On the one hand was Breuil, in French, the original name of the place before the tourist settlement was built, derived from Valdôtain dialect Breuill indicating a marshy meadow, or a field where streams are numerous.
 Breuil and its derived forms have commonly appeared in Aosta Valley, France, and Romandy.
 On the other was Cervinia, the toponym that was given to the hamlet following the process of italianization of placenames in the Aosta Valley wanted by the fascist government, a reference to the Matterhorn mountain (Italian: Monte Cervino).

 2023 name change

 In April 2023, the municipal council of Valtournenche unanimously voted in favour of adopting the toponym "Le Breuil", proposed by a toponomy commission of the Aosta Valley autonomous region.
 The name change was part of an effort that started in 2011 to redefine all the local toponyms that resulted in 52 name changes.
 In September 2023, a decree of the president of Aosta Valley officially changed the name of the hamlet from Breuil-Cervinia to Le Breuil.
 The name change sparked criticism due to concerns about potential bureaucratic complications as well as damage to the tourism industry., with tourism minister Daniela Santanchè urging the local council to "think again".
 The municipal council of Valtournenche, which had voted in favour for the proposal, including mayor Elisa Cicco and former mayor Jean-Antoine Maquignaz, claimed there had been a "misunderstanding".
 Cicco admitted that "no one wanted to cancel the name Cervinia," and "it is our brand, our brand by which we are known throughout the world".
 Just 24 hours after the official name change, Mayor Elisa Cicco and President of Aosta Valley Renzo Testolin started the procedure to restore the toponym.
 On March 8, 2024, the municipal council declared that the toponym "Breuil-Cervinia" would be requested, and that the names of all the hamlets would be asked to be reviewed.
 The review process is expected to be completed within 12 months.

 Ultimately, in January 2025, the village was officially renamed "Breuil-Cervinia," combining the historical name with the well-known touristic name.
 This decision was criticized by local associations, which described it as a blow to the region's cultural and linguistic heritage, noting that the previous name had been well received by cultural associations and residents.